I hear from people worldwide experiencing what I struggled with years ago when my life lacked meaning and purpose.

-This picture was taken of my husband and me several years ago at the top of Mount Kilimanjaro, one of the highest mountains in the world.
+This picture was taken of my husband and me at the top of Mount Kilimanjaro, one of the highest mountains in the world.

 Ironically, I was standing literally on top of the world, yet I had never felt emptier on the inside.
 My life lacked meaning and purpose.